JoshCHYeh0825/BU_CASCS680/PA3_Fall_2025_ChihHanYeh/README.md

 * Components
   * A spherical main body that uses a `Sphere`.
-  * Two cylinders and a cone tip acting as the tail that would be animated.
+  * Two cylinders and a cone tip acting as the tail that would be animated
+  * Mirrored legs using two cylinders and an ellipsoid as a foot, placed below the tail.
 * Joint limitations and movement
   * The middle tail segment `tail_s2` which is animated would move with limits of -30 to 30 degrees on its v-axis, acting as if it is a tail.
+  * The first leg segments `leg_r1` and `leg_l1` are the animated portions of their limbs, limited to -20 to 20 degrees of rotation on its uAxis.

 ## Predator